 Raffles’s landing in Singapore

-Raffles' landing in Singapore is dated 28 January 1819.
-Travelling on the Indiana with a squadron which included the schooner Enterprise, he anchored off at St John's Island at 4:00 pm.
+Sir Stamford Raffles’s landing in Singapore is dated 28 January 1819.
+Travelling on the Indiana with a squadron that included the schooner Enterprise, he anchored off at St John’s Island at 4:00 pm.
 The landing site of Raffles on Singapore mainland is today marked with the statue of Raffles, located by the Singapore River, behind Parliament House.

-Raffles anchored at St John's Island, but remained on board the Indiana whilst locals from Singapore island called on board.
+Raffles anchored at St John's Island, but remained on board the Indiana whilst locals from Singapore island called aboard.
 Raffles consulted them, asking if the Dutch had authority over the main island and noted that only the Temenggong held fort there.
-The next day, Raffles and Farquhar visited the Temenggong, landing at a local river (there is a dispute as to whether they first landed at Singapore River or Rochor River further east).
-Raffles named his landing location, South Point.
+The next day, Raffles and William Farquhar visited the Temenggong, landing at a local river (there is a dispute as to whether they first landed at Singapore River or Rochor River further east).
+Raffles named his landing location South Point.

 The Temenggong, a vassal of Sultan Hussein, was consulted and a provisional treaty was agreed upon.
 Thereafter, the British flag was planted upon Singapore shores, troops dispatched and instructions left for a fort to be built at what is now known as Fort Canning Hill.
-Tungku Long arrived on 1 February, whereupon they agreed on a treaty on 6 February before Raffles departed on 7 February leaving Farquhar in-charge of the infant settlement.
+Tungku Long arrived on 1 February, whereupon they agreed on a treaty on 6 February before Raffles departed on 7 February leaving Farquhar in charge of the infant settlement.

 19 Jan 1819: Raffles leaves Penang aboard the Indiana, under the command of Captain James Pearl, to establish a new settlement south of Malacca.